Disordered harmonic chain with random masses and springs: a combinatorial approach: The complex Lyapunov exponent

 \section{The complex Lyapunov exponent}

 One dimensional wave equations with disorder can be studied thanks to powerful analytical methods, known as the Dyson-Schmidt method \cite{Dys53,Sch57,Luc92} in discrete setting, or the phase formalism \cite{AntPasSly81,LifGrePas88} for continuous models.
 The method relies on the study of certain stochastic processes thanks to standard techniques (stochastic differential equations, Fokker-Planck equation,...).
+The method can be equivalently formulated in terms of transfer matrices (Section~\ref{sec:Duality}), leading to consider random matrix products which can be studied within the Furstenberg theory (the integral Furstenberg equation corresponds to the Dyson-Schmidt equation).
 See \cite{ComTexTou13} for a recent review of the method and \cite{ComTexTou22} for a review on exact results.
 Although our starting point is the same, based on Lyapunov exponent analysis, we will \textit{not} use here the standard statistical analysis allowing to obtain the Lyapunov exponent from the expectation of a certain stochastic process.
 Instead, we will deduce the Lyapunov exponent from the typical behaviour of the exact solution of the disordered wave equation, obtained by combinatorial considerations in Section~\ref{sec:Combinatorics}.

 The vibrational modes of the chain of $N$ masses are given by solving the spectral problem